Ebube-Ochemba/alx-zero_day/README.md

 ## Credits

-Work is owned and maintained by [bube Ochemba](https://twitter.com/ebube116).
+Work is owned and maintained by [Ebube Ochemba](https://twitter.com/ebube116).